Thea Flaum: Television career

+She also served as a national vice-president of the National Academy of Television Arts and Sciences.

 Hill Foundation for Families Living with Disabilities

 Flaum is president of the Hill Foundation for Families Living with Disabilities, which was established in 2007 by Flaum and her husband, Robert A. Hill.

 The foundation has created FacingDisability.com, a web resource specifically created to connect families who suddenly have to deal with a spinal cord injury with people like them.

 Community service

 Flaum currently serves as a member of the Boards of Trustees of Access Living, the Chicago Television Academy, the Ruth Page Foundation, the Fund for Innovative Television and the Governing Board of the Chicago Symphony.

 Personal life

 Flaum is married to Chicago businessman, Robert A. Hill, the founder and chairman of Floor Covering Associates.
 They have four children, Jonathan and Alison Flaum and Vicki and Miranda Hill.

 Filmography

 Awards

 Flaum has won nine Emmy Awards, 10 international film awards, the American Bar Association's “Silver Gavel” award, the “Best in Media” award from the National Council for Children's Rights, a Cine “Golden Eagle,” and a “Golden Apple.”
 In 1993, she was named Chicago's “Best Producer” by “Screen” Magazine.
 In 1996, she received the Governor's Award from the Chicago Academy of Television Arts and Sciences.
 In 2001, she received their Silver Circle Award for her “significant contributions to broadcasting”.
 She was given the Focus Achievement Award from Women in Film Chicago in 2006.
-She also served as National Vice-President of the National Academy of Television Arts and Sciences.